We assess the key commercial and legal issues as Scottish politicians press hard for a new independence vote in 2023

 Is there an established mechanism for Scotland to hold an independence referendum?

 Yes.
-Section 30 of the Scotland Act 1998 provides a mechanism to temporarily or permanently grant legislative powers to the Scottish Parliament.
+Section 30 of the Scotland Act 1998 (Scotland Act) provides a mechanism to grant legislative powers temporarily or permanently to the Scottish Parliament.
 A section 30 order can be initiated either by the Scottish or UK Governments but requires approval by both parliaments before becoming law.
 Scotland’s first independence referendum was agreed on this basis.

 In 2012, following the SNP's outright majority at the 2011 Scottish Parliament election, the Scottish and UK Governments signed the Edinburgh Agreement, which contained a draft section 30 order to allow a single question referendum provided it was held before 2015.
 The UK and Scottish Parliaments subsequently approved it and the referendum's legality was settled.
 The Scottish Parliament was granted control of key issues including the date, question wording and applicable franchise.